zacanger/scrapingnode/README.md

 You'll get a bunch of stuff you can really easily parse.
 Nice, huh?

-Maybe do something like `scrapingnode content someblog.com > someblog.com.json`,
+Maybe do something like `scrapingnode content blog.zacanger.com > zacs-blog.json`,
-or `scrapingnode code | jq .` or something.
+or `scrapingnode code zacanger.com/p | jq .jsCode` or something.

 Contributions welcome.